UzerTekton/AutoPosChair/README.md

 # **AutoPosChair**

-A Prefab for VRChat SDK 3 Worlds
+A prefab for VRChat SDK 3 Worlds

 By Uzer Tekton